 Matt Johann enters his second year as an assistant volleyball coach for the Titans in 2015.
 Johann is currently working on his master’s at Westminster.

 Shannon Liposky begins her ninth year as an assistant coach for the Westminster volleyball team in 2015.

 Liposky, formerly Shannon Simmons, played at Westminster before graduating in 2002 with a degree in elementary education.
 She then stayed on with the program for an additional year as a graduate assistant coach before finishing her master’s degree in education in 2005.

 A three-year starter at right side hitter for the Titans from 1998-2001, Liposky was team MVP as a senior while leading the Titans to a 27-8 record.

 She and her husband, Rob, and daughter, Claire, reside in her hometown of East Palestine, Ohio.

-Bradi Rhoades enters his fourth year on the Titan volleyball staff in 2014.
+Bradi Rhoades enters his fifth year on the Titan volleyball staff in 2015.

 A Slippery Rock University graduate, Rhoades was a six-time all-conference pole vaulter from 2002-04.
 He most recently served as an assistant track and field coach at Wilmington High School.

 A Waynesburg, Pa. native, Rhoades earned a master’s degree in secondary education and bachelor’s degree in mathematics from Slippery Rock.
 Rhoades currently resides in New Castle with his wife Katie and daughter Lyndlea.